The Land Use Bylaw Review is complete. Learn more about the history of this project: Land Use Bylaw Review

 Land Use Districts

-Each property in the county has a Land Use District (sometimes called "zoning" in urban municipalities).
+Each property in the county has a Land Use District (sometimes called "zoning").
 Each district has a different purpose and intent for the use of land and has different rules and regulations that must be followed.
-Examples of the districts include:
+Types of districts include:

-Additionally, Direct Control Districts have been designed for unique developments which do not fall under any of the above categories.
+Additionally, Direct Control Districts have been designed for unique developments which do not fall under any of the above categories or require unique regulations.

 Land Use Bylaw Amendments